w3f/1k-validators-be/docs/docs/general/getting-started.md

 ## Setting up sub-identities

-If setting up more than one validator node, it is best to set these addtional identities as sub-identities, as each account does not need to be verified by a registrar.
+If setting up more than one validator node, it is best to set these additional identities as sub-identities, as each account does not need to be verified by a registrar.
 More information on sub-identities and how to set them up can be found here.

 # Validator Nodes